Aeneas: Rust Verification by Functional Translation: Case studies

-We recently implemented a B$\epsilon$-tree~\cite{betree}, and ran it through \aeneas; our verification efforts are ongoing.
+\myparagraph{Non-Lexical Lifetimes (Polonius)} We recently implemented a B$\epsilon$-tree~\cite{betree}, and ran it through \aeneas; our verification efforts are ongoing.
 In the process of doing so, we bumped into a limitation of the current Rust borrow checking algorithm; interestingly, this limitation does not appear with \aeneas, owing to our semantic checking of borrows.

 \iflong The \li+get_suffix_at_x+ function, below, looks for an element in a list, and returns a mutable borrow to the suffix of this list starting at this element, for in-place modifications in a C-style fashion.
 The current Rust borrow-checker, based on lexical lifetimes, is too coarse to notice that the \li+Cons+ branch is valid.
 More specifically, it considers that the reborrows performed through \li+hd+ and \li+tl+ should last until the end of the lexical scope, that is, until the end of the \li+Cons+ branch.
 We inserted the error message printed by Rust in the comments.